jC1108/jichc/pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp; The  name of this website is consisted of my name, and the word "World" in german.
 Again, Wellcome to my "Welt"!!

-&nbsp;&nbsp;&nbsp;&nbsp; Hey, I am currently a high school student.
-Since last year (around October 2022), I have had the idea of creating my own website.
+&nbsp;&nbsp;&nbsp;&nbsp; Since last year (around October 2022), I have had the idea of creating my own website.
 At the end of 2022, I tried to create my own website on other website-building platforms.
 I tried two, but both attempts were unsuccessful.
 Later, at the beginning of this year (around January 4, 2023), I had a wish to create such a website this year.
 In July 2023, with the help of [GitHub](https://github.com/)and [Jekyll](http://jekyllthemes.org/page18/) , I started building my website, which is the one we are seeing now.
 Due to my current limited abilities, bugs and errors (such as grammatical and spelling errors) might be present on the site.
 If you find any mistakes, please forgive me and feel free to notify me via email at <a href="mailto:winter_endless@163.com">this address</a>.
 Thank you!
 Trust me, I will continue to learn more in the future to improve this website.

 &nbsp;&nbsp;&nbsp;&nbsp; Maybe you have noticed the logo of this website (a beagle), which I created during an electronic organ class last year.
 It doesn't have any special meaning.
 But it's cute, isn't it? :D